leebyron/til/entries/staff eng archetypes.md

 I also appreciate that using archetypes is still flawed.
 Not everyone will fit into these four buckets, some may bridge between multiple, others will define their own path.
-For those with aspirations to become a Staff Eng and those that manage them, the most important advice is to not emulate others but find and lean into your own strengths.
+For those with aspirations to become a Staff Eng and those that manage them, my advice is to not emulate others but find and lean into your own strengths.

 [levels]: https://www.levels.fyi/
 [staff eng archetypes]: https://staffeng.com/guides/staff-archetypes